bensmithett/dpcon-primer/README.md

   v0.12.4
   ```
 - Clone or download this repo in advance, just in case the conference wifi gives us trouble!
+- `npm install http-server` (optional - if you know how to run a static server on your laptop you don't need this!)

 ## Preferred Setup instructions